The Costs of Loyalty. On Loyalty Rewards and Consumer Welfare

 Date Written: October 25, 2017

 Loyalty rewards are pervasive.
-Airlines offer frequent flyer programs; credit cards offer miles, points, and cash-back; and groceries stores and pharmacies offer points to redeem “free” products.
+Airlines offer frequent flyer programs; credit cards provide miles, points, and cash-back; and groceries stores and pharmacies offer points to redeem “free” products.
 Despite their framing, however, “rewards” can harm consumers.
-Eminent academics have recently noted that while rewards lock consumers in and increase the prices of goods, courts and regulators have paid little attention to them.
-Noting how a “No Contract” trend emerged in long-term commitments after consumers learned that teaser introductory rates with a lock-in clause triggered subsequent exploitative rates, they concluded that consumers can also learn the costs of loyalty.
+Academics have recently argued that while rewards lock-in consumers and increase the prices of goods, courts and regulators have paid little attention to them.
+However, they have also suggested that consumer learning can cure current problems loyalty rewards produce on markets.

 Keywords: Loyalty Rewards, Behavioral Law and Economics, Consumer Law, Competition Policy